git-town/git-town/README.md

 ## Scripts

-Git Town provides the following Git commands:

-Below are more details to those commands.
-Btw, this documentation uses "master" as the main branch name, and "feature" as the feature branch name.
+Hint: This documentation uses "master" as the main branch name, and "feature" as the feature branch name.

 ### git hack